 If you’re like most people, then you probably never imagined wearing soccer shoes for cycling.
 But we are here to tell you that soccer shoes are some of the best options available for cycling.
 In terms of a specific brand, the Adidas Performance Mundial Goal Shoes is one of the best pairs you will find out there.

-One of the major areas soccer shoes win many other regular shoe options for cycling is that they have an aero design, which allows for quick movement.
+One of the major areas soccer shoes win over many other regular shoe options for cycling is that they have an aero design, which allows for quick movement.
 This is exactly what you can expect from the Adidas Mundial – it is designed to encourage faster pedaling.

 You should also know that the pair also has thinner soles, which might not provide a lot of cushioning like normal running shoes.
 However, they are still comfortable and feel easy on the feet.